Pteridium aquilinum: Food

 In Korea, bracken is known as gosari.
 It is soaked, parboiled, and stir-fried, and often eaten as a side dish (namul).
 It is also a classic ingredient of bibimbap.

 In Japan, bracken is known as warabi (蕨, ワラビ), and a jelly-like starch made from it is a key ingredient for the chilled dessert warabimochi.
 As a type of sansai (mountain vegetables), young bracken shoots are steamed, boiled, or cooked in soups.
 The shoots are also preserved in salt, sake, or miso.

 Bracken shoots have been used to produce beer in Siberia, and among indigenous peoples of North America.

 The rhizome can be ground into flour to make bread.
 In the Canary Islands, the rhizome was historically used to make a porridge called gofio.

 Bracken leaves are used in the Mediterranean region to filter sheep's milk, and to store freshly made ricotta cheese.

+Young fronds of the bracken can be harvested easily and should be cooked for 30 to 60 minutes.
+Mature bracken is toxic due to thiaminase and can be destroyed by cooking.
+Should be avoided if not skilled enough to prepare it.

 Pharmacology

 P. aquilinum has been investigated for its anti-inflammatory and antioxidative properties.